kpn-dsh/dsh-cli/tests/README.md

 ## `test_manage_commands.sh`

-This script will run commands that are only available when the `manage` feature was enabled when the tool was built or installed.
+This script will run commands that are only available when the user has `manage` authorizations.
 All commands must succeed and print output to `stdout` (and possibly `stderr`).
 Commands that would result in changes on the DSH platform all have the `--dry-run` argument included, so that no actual changes will be made.